DR Congo declares state of siege over eastern bloodshed

 The violence has fuelled a humanitarian crisis with more than 1.6 million people displaced in Ituri out of a total population of 5.7 million people, UNICEF said in April.
 Some 2.8 million people there are in need of some form of emergency assistance, it said.

-Reporting by Erikas Mwisi Kambale; Writing by Alessandra Prentice; Editing by Angus MacSwan
+Reporting by Erikas Mwisi Kambale; Additional reporting by Fiston Mahamba; Writing by Alessandra Prentice; Editing by Angus MacSwan and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.